imba/imba.io/content/intro.md

 # Overview

-### What is Imba
+### What is Imba?

-Imba is a programming language for building web applications with insane performance.
+Imba is a programming language for building web applications with amazing performance.
+It replaces and works with Javascript.
 You can use it both for the server and client.

 In Imba DOM elements *and* CSS are treated as first-class citizens.
 DOM elements are compiled to a [memoized DOM](/guides/advanced/performance), which is an [order of magnitude faster](https://somebee.github.io/dom-reconciler-bench/index.html) than today's virtual DOM implementations.

-This truly opens up for a new way of developing web applications.
+This opens up a new way of developing web applications.

 ### Basic Syntax
+Imba's minimal syntax makes it quick and flexible.
+Learn all the details in the [Language](/language/introduction) section.

 ##### Literals
 ```imba
 let number = 42
 let bool = yes

 # strings
 let string = 'the answer is 42'
 let dynamic = "the answer is {number}"